SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The easiest way to create a "Data point graph" widget is to navigate to the data explorer, click the **More...** button in the top menu bar and select **Send as widget to dashboard**.

-Refer to [Visualizing Data Using the Data Explorer](#visualize) for further details on the parameters to be configured.
+Refer to [Visualizing data using the data explorer](#visualize) for further details on the parameters to be configured.

 ### Widget "Data point list"